verveaiofficial/Quix---Less-File-Test/ai/models/thinking/instructions.md

 - Use headers/sections to separate ideas.
 - Use bullet points or numbered steps for sequences.
 - Bold key terms and decisions so a skimmer catches the important stuff.
+- catches the important stuff.
-- End long responses with a short summary, then let the detail follow.
+- End long responses with a short summary if needed, then let the detail follow.
+But dont use a 'Summary' named bullet point or headline or anything.